clowdfish/1clicktrips/README.md

 This command might take quite some time to finish (~3 minutes).

+## Database migrations
+For database migrations https://github.com/db-migrate/node-db-migrate is used.
+There is a Gulp command to load database configurations for the db-migrate command.

+Here are some example commands to run a db migration:

+Create new migration:
+gulp migrate --create [migration-name]

+Run new migrations:
+gulp migrate --up

+Revert last migrations:
+gulp migrate --down

 ## Server requirements
 ### Directory structure
 The application is deployed to `~/1clicktrips` (add "dev" as parameter) so make sure this folder exists.